Volkswagen Polo Tyre Pressure

 VW Polo models with a built-in infotainment system:

-Press the car menu on the system
+Press the car menu.

-Select ‘setup’, then ‘tyres’
+Select ‘setup’, then ‘tyres’.

-Your tyre pressure light should now be reset
+Your tyre pressure light should now be reset.

 VW Polo models without a built-in infotainment system:

-Open the glove box and locate a small lit up button inside which should have the same tyre pressure warning symbol and the words ‘SET’
+Open the glove box and locate a small lit up button inside which should have the same tyre pressure warning symbol and the words ‘SET’.

-Press and hold the button until it beeps
+Press and hold the button until it beeps.

-Release the button
+Release the button.

-Your tyre pressure light should now be reset
+Your tyre pressure light should now be reset.

 Why is my VW Polo tyre pressure warning light still on after resetting it?